WebAssembly/spec/spectec/test-prose/TEST.md

 1. Return $free_typeidx(typeidx).

 free_elemmode elemmode
-1. If elemmode is ACTIVE, then:
+1. If elemmode is some ACTIVE, then:
   a.
 Let (ACTIVE tableidx expr) be elemmode.
   b.
 Return $free_tableidx(tableidx) ++ $free_expr(expr).
 2. If (elemmode = PASSIVE), then: